 The speed, scalability, and universal pipeline access of TidScene pose-caches were a success, but also put Pixar back into a place where we had multiple, competing systems for creating composed scene description, with different semantics, API’s, and places in the pipeline where they could be used.
 The mandate for the USD project, initiated in 2012, was to marry the (recently redesigned and improved) composition engine and low-level data model from Presto with the lazy-access, time-sampled data model and lightweight scenegraph from TidScene.
 USD delivers an all-new scenegraph that sits on top of the very same composition engine that Presto uses, and has introduced parallel computation into all levels of the scene description and composition core.

-A key component of the USD project was the development of an ultra-modern, scalable OpenGL rendering architecture, dubbed Hydra.
-Hydra ships as part of the USD project because it adds tremendous value to USD adoption in a pipeline and is used in all our plugins, and it also provides a benchmark and reference for how to leverage USD's multithreading for fast scene loading and imaging, as well as updating efficiently in response to dynamic edits to a live UsdStage.
-However, Hydra is a product in its own right, and already has other direct front-end couplings other than USD (including Presto and our Maya and Katana plugins), and is growing beyond its original OpenGL-inspired architecture to service other back-end clients, such as path-tracers.
+A key component of the USD project was the development of a modern, scalable rendering architecture, dubbed Hydra, initially deployed with what would become known as the Storm high-performance rasterizing renderer.
+Hydra ships as part of the USD project because it adds tremendous value to USD adoption in a pipeline and is used in all our plugins; it also provides a benchmark and reference for how to leverage USD’s multithreading for fast scene loading and imaging, as well as updating efficiently in response to dynamic edits to a live UsdStage.
+However, Hydra is a product in its own right, and already has other direct front-end couplings other than USD (including Presto and Maya, Katana, and Houdini plugins), and has grown beyond its original OpenGL-inspired architecture to service other render delegates, such as path-tracers.